Posted: Tue Jul 22, 2008 5:57 pm Post subject: Short sale vs foreclosure or bankruptcy

 Contact your lender and tell them your problem, perhaps you can negotiate something like a rate freeze

-talk to an attorney if you have to _________________ Eugene Volovik
+talk to an attorney if you have to

-You do not want to go into foreclosure by getting behind on your payments.
-Foreclosure, bankruptcy and deed in lieu, are a big hit on your credit score.
+you do not want to go into foreclosure by getting behind on your payments. foreclosure, bankruptcy and deed in lieu, are a big hit on your credit score.

-There are several workout plans available to you with your lender.
-You may ask for a loan modification.
-Be SURE to speak to someone in the Loss Mitigation Department at your mortgage company.
-Let them know your situation and be sure to mention that you need to be on a fixed rate instead of the ARM.
+there are several workout plans available to you with your lender. you may ask for a loan modification. be sure to speak to someone in the loss mitigation department at your mortgage company. let them know your situation and be sure to mention that you need to be on a fixed rate instead of the arm.

-You may review a free step by step guide to mortgage problems at home-buddies.com.
-Just remember that your mortgage company does have options available to you, besides the options you listed.
-And you need to choose the option that is going to help protect your credit score.
+you may review a free step by step guide to mortgage problems at home-buddies.com. just remember that your mortgage company does have options available to you, besides the options you listed. and you need to choose the option that is going to help protect your credit score.

-Let us know if there is anything else we may help you with.
+let us know if there is anything else we may help you with.

-STOP THE PRESS…congratulations capablanca you should be one to the beneficiaries of the new legislation about to be singed into law by President Bush.
-Earlier today congress had a special session to approve foreclosure relief legislation.
+stop the press…congratulations capablanca you should be one to the beneficiaries of the new legislation about to be singed into law by president bush. earlier today congress had a special session to approve foreclosure relief legislation.

 Is there a free way consumers can use to determine the current home value without paying for a appraisal

 As far as I know, there is no free way to determine the appraised value of the property.
-Property appraisal will be done by an appraiser. _________________ Procrastination is the enemy of your financial sucess
+Property appraisal will be done by an appraiser.

 Our outgo for 3 mortgages is $7000.00 and our income is $7000.00.
 The two houses that we do not live in are worth less than what we owe.
 The one we live in we cannot afford $4200.00 a month payments.
 My husband has been making all our payments from our two equity loans - one tied to the house we live in and one to another.
 We've been trying to sell the house we live in and are trying to short sale the others.
 Any better options?